bmesin/maid-mesic-laravel-test/readme.md

 ---
 ## How to Run the App
+- Install composer packages: ``php composer.phar install``
 - Simply use the following Artisan command to use PHP's built in server: ``php artisan serve``
+- The readme will be accessible at <http://localhost:8000/readme>
-- The app will be accessible at <http://localhost:8000>
+- The app will be accessible at <http://localhost:8000/destinations/resolve>

 ---
 ## Tasks